Sharp waves and ripples: Memory consolidation

 Sharp waves and associated ripples are present in the mammalian brains of the species that have been investigated for this purpose, including mice, rats, rabbits, monkeys and humans.
-In all of these species, they have been shown primarily to be involved in consolidation of recently acquired memories during the immobility and slow wave sleep.
+In all of these species, they have been shown primarily to be involved in consolidation of recently acquired memories during the immobility and slow-wave sleep.
 Characteristics of these oscillations, such as having experience dependent neuronal content, being affected by the cortical input, and reactivating neocortical pathways formed through recent experiences, provides evidences for their role in memory consolidation.
 Besides, some direct evidences for their role come from studies, investigating effects of their removal.
 Animal studies indicated that depletion of ripple activity by electrical stimulation, would impair formation of new memories in rats.
-Furthermore, in spatially non-demanding tasks, such as passive exploration, optogenetic disruption of SPW-R events interferes with the stabilisation of the newly formed hippocampal place cell code (ref, but see ref).
+Furthermore, in spatially non-demanding tasks, such as passive exploration, optogenetic disruption of SWR events interferes with the stabilisation of the newly formed hippocampal place cell code (ref, but see ref).
 As for humans, what is currently suspected is that the hippocampus as a whole is important for some forms of memory consolidation such as declarative and spatial memories.
-However, clear evidence for the role of SPW-R events in memory consolidation in the hippocampus of humans is still missing.
+However, clear evidence for the role of SWR events in memory consolidation in the hippocampus of humans is still missing.